 How To Improve Eyesight In Kids?

-As kids may not be aware of how to protect their eyes from injuries and vision loss, you may teach them ways to prevent eye injuries and infections.
-You may also screen your child for vision problems and take the necessary steps to protect and improve eyesight.
+Education and awareness about eye care should begin early in life.
+You may teach the child how to prevent eye injuries and infections.
+Additionally, you may screen them for vision problems and take the necessary steps to protect and improve their eyesight.

-Protecting your child’s eyesight begins in pregnancy.
-Prenatal smoking could damage unborn babies’ eyes, so you may start to care for your little ones’ eyes even before they are born (1).
+Protecting your child’s eyesight begins during pregnancy.
+Prenatal smoking could damage unborn babies’ eyes, so you may start caring for the safety of your little ones’ eyes even before birth (1).
 Ensure smoking cessation and good prenatal care to avoid eye problems before and at the time of birth.

 There are various simple eye-care tips to improve your kids’ eyesight.
 These tips may also help prevent eye damage in children.

 A healthy diet and good nutrition are essential for a child’s vision, as well as other functions and growth (2).
 You may encourage them to consume healthy foods, including fresh vegetables, eggs, fish, meat, and fruits.
 Green leafy vegetables and yellow vegetables are good sources of vitamin A, an essential nutrient for ocular health.

 You may encourage your kid to eat fresh homemade foods rather than processed foods and junk foods.
 Follow a mixed diet to ensure they receive all vitamins and minerals.
 You may prepare tasty and healthy homemade snacks that appeal to your child.